tarantool/doc/sphinx/book/app/b_internals.rst

 an extension ``.xlog``.

-Apart from a log sequence number and the data change request (its format is the same as in the binary protocol and is described in `doc/dev_guide/box-protocol.html`_), each WAL record contains a header, some metadata, and then the data formatted according to `msgpack`_ rules.
+Apart from a log sequence number and the data change request (its format is the same as in :ref:`Tarantool's binary protocol <box_protocol-iproto_protocol>`), each WAL record contains a header, some metadata, and then the data formatted according to `msgpack <https://en.wikipedia.org/wiki/MessagePack>`_ rules.
 For example this is what the WAL file looks like after the first INSERT request ("s:insert({1})") for the introductory sandbox exercise ":ref:`Starting Tarantool and making your first database <user_guide_getting_started-first_database>` “.
 On the left are the hexadecimal bytes that one would see with: